-This chicken noodle soup is made completely from scratch, from the broth to the noodles.
-It’s the perfect comforting meal for a cold winter day!
+This is literally The Best Chicken Noodle Soup from Scratch you’ll make.
+Everything is completely homemade from the broth to the noodles, and it’s actually pretty easy to make!
+The perfect comforting meal for a cold winter day!

-I grew up eating a creamy version with thick egg noodles, loads of shredded chicken, diced onion, carrots, and celery – and to this day it’s still one of my favorite quick-ish ways to prepare and eat chicken noodle soup.
+Growing up, we had a creamy version with thick egg noodles, loads of shredded chicken, diced onion, carrots, and celery – and to this day it’s still one of my favorite quick-ish ways to prepare and eat chicken noodle soup.
 I’ve also had variations that are brothy with chunks of chicken and tiny-diced carrots.
-I’ve had (and made) variations that use the thin, dried egg noodles.
+Other variations include recipes that use the thin, dried egg noodles.
 I love every version for different reasons.
 Some are heartier.
-Some are healthier.
+Others are healthier.
 Some are quick-cooking.
 And all of them warm you from the inside out.

-Typically a homemade chicken stock is made with leftover chicken bones and skin, but since I actually needed chicken in the soup, I just bought a whole 4-pound chicken, cut it down the backbone, and threw it into a giant pot with all the makings of a classic chicken stock.
+Typically a homemade chicken stock is made with leftover chicken bones and skin, but since I actually needed chicken in the soup, I bought a whole 4-pound chicken, cut out the backbone, and threw it into a giant pot filled with water.

-For my version of chicken stock, I stick to the basics – lots of onion, garlic, carrots, celery, bay, black peppercorns, flat-leaf parsley, thyme and salt.
-All of the veggies and chicken get covered in cold water, it’s brought to a boil and then reduced to a simmer for an hour and half or so until the chicken is cooked through.
+Also included in my version of chicken stock – lots of onion, garlic, carrots, celery, bay, black peppercorns, flat-leaf parsley, thyme and salt.
+All of the veggies and chicken are covered in cold water, everything is brought to a boil and reduced to a simmer for an hour and half or so until the chicken is cooked through.

 The Best Chicken Noodle Soup from Scratch